-Assigning a particular grade to a walk is a notoriously difficult task.
-Many different factors contribute to the difficulty of a walk.
+Assigning a particular grade to a walk is a notoriously difficult task, as many different factors contribute to subjective difficulty.
 These include the distances covered, the condition of the track underfoot, elevation gain, pack weight, steepness, exposure to weather, technical skills required, how sustained the difficulties are, and countless others.
 The local context is also important.
 Tasmania is well known for its challenging walking and what is considered an “easy” walk here might feel significantly more difficult than a “hard” walk elsewhere.

 Ratings are for the main track only.
 Side trips will often have a harder rating, however they are always optional and a full-pack is generally not required.

 Easy walks are on well formed tracks, with generous time frames and relatively short distances.
 Elevation gain per day is usually modest (less than 500m) and any steep sections will be short and technically easy.
-While the tracks covered might not be manicured paths, they require no technical skills or prior experience and should be comfortably manageable for first time walkers with a basic level of fitness.
+While the tracks covered are not manicured paths (expect lots of awkward and uneven rocky ground) they require no technical skills or prior experience and should be comfortably manageable for first time walkers with a basic level of fitness.

 Moderate walks are on tracks that are rougher underfoot and require bigger days.
-Roots, rocky ground and shallow mud will be encountered, and walkers will need to move slowly and carefully.
-There will be more time spent walking each day (6 hours or more) and longer distances will be covered (above 15 km).
+Slippery roots, tricky rocks and mud will be encountered, and walkers will need to move slowly and carefully.
+There will be more time spent walking each day (6 hours or more) and longer distances may need to be covered (above 15 km).
 Elevation gain could be greater (500m or more) and there may be sustained, steeper sections where hands are needed for balance.
 There may be long sections of track without shelter where the full force of bad weather will be felt.
 These walks are suitable for adventurous first-time walkers with a moderate level of fitness.

-Hard walks are on very rough tracks that involve deep mud, overgrown vegetation and steep, difficult terrain.
+Hard walks are on very rough tracks that involve knee-deep mud, overgrown vegetation and steep, difficult terrain.
 Longer days (8 hours or more) will be required to cover the minimum distances between campsites and the pace will be a little faster out of necessity.
 Significant elevation gain (up to 1000m) may be necessary and steep sections can be long and relentless.
-No climbing experience is necessary, but walkers must be comfortable scrambling over rough terrain with some exposure.
-On walks of this difficulty, walkers may be required to carry a small portion of the food, resulting in heavier packs.
-Hard walks are generally only suitable for those with good fitness and previous bushwalking experience.
+No climbing experience is required, but walkers must be comfortable scrambling over rough terrain with some exposure.
+On some walks of this difficulty (eg. the South Coast Track), walkers will be required to carry a small portion of the food, resulting in heavier packs.
+Hard walks are usually only suitable for those with good fitness and previous bushwalking experience.